xuankimtran/docs-1/pages/katalon-studio/tutorials/webui-review-and-analyze-test-suite-reports.md

 After Test Suite execution, Katalon Studio generates Test Suite reports that organize the execution logs of the respective Test Cases contained within the suite.
 You can view Test Suite reports to monitor test coverage and troubleshoot errors quickly.

-This tutorial walks you through the steps to view and analyze a Test Suite report.
+This tutorial walks you through the steps to analyze a Test Suite report and resolve errors.

-Here we use a Test Suite that consists of Test Cases with the scenario "Order and check out a single product multiple times."
-With the Test Suite report generated, we use the interface provided by Katalon Studio to analyze the Test Suite report and pinpoint some errors.
+In our example, the Test Suite contains a Test Case with the scenario "Order and check out a single product multiple times."
+This Test Suite uses incorrect test data that result in an execution error.
+With the Test Suite report generated, we use the interface provided by Katalon Studio to analyze the Test Suite report and resolve the error.

 > You can download the sample project here: [Shopping Cart Tests](https://github.com/katalon-studio-samples/shopping-cart-tests).